How Animals Use Sound (Beyond Birdsong): A Beginner’s Guide to Listening Outdoors

 You don’t need specialist equipment or expert knowledge to start listening.
 With a little patience and a slower pace, the outdoors becomes a layered soundscape full of clues, rhythms, and hidden activity.

 This guide walks you through how animals use sound, what to listen for, and how to tune into the quieter side of nature.
+If you enjoy listening for wildlife, our How to Identify Bird Songs for Beginners guide introduces the calls of common species you’re likely to hear.

 Why sound matters so much in the natural world